 If it takes several pushes on the button to lock or unlock the doors and the tailgate, replace the battery as soon as possible.

 Battery type: CR1616

 To replace the battery:

 1. Remove the screw at the base of the transmitter with a small Phillips-head screwdriver.

-NOTE: Be careful not to strip the head when removing this screw.
+NOTE: Be careful when removing this screw as the head of the screw can strip out.